hhuumm/ProjectPlanner/readMe.md

 This is the PROJECT PLANNER,

-A GA UNIT 2 PROJECT using the mongoose,mongo,express and EJS
+A GA UNIT 2 PROJECT using mongoose,mongo,express and EJS

 The Idea is that every project consists of tasks, and each task can be broken down into more tasks,